 – Let’s talk about your work with Monika, who’s become one of the more famous Greek artists in the last ten years.
 How did the two of you first meet?

-She used to live in the countryside near my hometown and even dated one my best friends, Leonidas Oikonomou, so we go back a long way.
+She used to live in the countryside near my hometown and even dated one of my best friends, Leonidas Oikonomou, so we go back a long way.
 She was also in a band called Serpentine, and they would play at the same shows as Relevant Box.
 She released a track in 2008 that got a lot of attention called “Over The Hill“, and became famous through MySpace soon afterwards.
 Then she signed with Archangel Music and released her first album, “Avatar“, which did pretty well.

 Because her career was taking off and I was busy DJing, we didn’t see much of each other in the late 2000s, but we started hanging out again in 2010.
 For about two years we’d go record shopping, and also became interested in the music production on records like “Songs In The Key Of Life“, Aloe Blacc’s “I Need A Dollar” and Amy Winehouse’s “Back to Black“.

 That happened because we took a trip to New York in the summer of 2013.
 By that time, things had gotten hectic with her career.
 At age twenty she had a #1 album and was getting recognized all over Greece.
 It was a big deal because she was singing in English and writing in ways that Greeks hadn’t done before.
 Even English speakers found her accent and lyrics fascinating, and it brought a lot of attention to her personal life.
-So she took a break by travelling to New York with me.
+So she took a break by traveling to New York with me.

 Soon after we arrived, I started trying to contact Daptone Records.
 They’d released some of my favorite albums, and I really wanted to meet them.
 I first reached out to their lawyer, and later went with Monika to their studio.
 We stood outside and called them until Thomas Brenneck and Homer Steinweiss came down to let us in, and they let us sit in on the session.
 Monika later asked if she could play them her music, and once they heard her voice, they started asking questions about her.
 Unfortunately, we had to leave for Greece some days later, but we started forming a plan for how to collaborate with them.
 The idea was for Archangel to fund the album, and I started sending out emails to get the process started.
 We traveled back to New York later that year and met with Homer when he was working on Diane Birch’s “Speak A Little Louder“.
 One of the tracks that didn’t make the album was given to Monika to sing demo vocals for, and once he heard her perform, Homer agreed to produce her album.